Vladimir Vysotsky: Death

 Fully aware of the dangers of his condition, Vysotsky made several attempts to cure himself of his addiction.
 He underwent an experimental (and ultimately discredited) blood purification procedure offered by a leading drug rehabilitation specialist in Moscow.
 He also went to an isolated retreat in France with his wife Marina in the spring of 1980 as a way of forcefully depriving himself of any access to drugs.
 After these attempts failed, Vysotsky returned to Moscow to find his life in an increasingly stressful state of disarray.
-He had been a defendant in two criminal trials, one for a car wreck he had caused some months earlier, and one for an alleged conspiracy to sell unauthorized concert tickets (he eventually received a suspended sentence and a probation in the first case, and the charges in the second were dismissed, although several of his co-defendants were found guilty).
+He had been a defendant in two criminal trials, one for a car wreck he had caused some months earlier, and one for an alleged conspiracy to sell unauthorized concert tickets (he eventually received a suspended sentence and probation in the first case, and the charges in the second were dismissed, although several of his co-defendants were found guilty).
 He also unsuccessfully fought the film studio authorities for the rights to direct a movie called The Green Phaeton.
 Relations with his wife Marina were deteriorating, and he was torn between his loyalty to her and his love for his mistress Oksana Afanasyeva.
 He had also developed severe inflammation in one of his legs, making his concert performances extremely challenging.

 In a final desperate attempt to overcome his drug addiction, partially prompted by his inability to obtain drugs through his usual channels (the authorities had imposed a strict monitoring of the medical institutions to prevent illicit drug distribution during the 1980 Olympics), he relapsed into alcohol and went on a prolonged drinking binge (apparently consuming copious amounts of champagne due to a prevalent misconception at the time that it was better than vodka at countering the effects of drug withdrawal).